Etched Glass & Plastic Sundials

 Present Location: at original location

-Adornment: dial with zodiacal signs and hour lines 6-12-6 quarter and ten minute division, Horizon and substyle line.
+Adornment: Dial has zodiacal signs and hour lines 6-12-6 quarter and ten minute divisions, horizon and substyle line.

 Condition: unknown